Bittersweet is the way I would describe the moment I realized how much my mother loved her weaving job at the Ponemah Mill.

 The south tower on the right, closest to the fire vehicle, still holds the famous Ponemah Mill bell.
 Fire Chief Tim Jencks reminded our walking tour that this tower was damaged during hurricane Sandy.

 My mother said you could hear the bell from anywhere in Taftville.
-It rang twice for each shift, first to let employees know that if they weren’t already on their way, they needed to “put a wiggle” in it.
-The second bell rang about ten minutes later, I believe, announcing the shift’s official start time.
+She recalled it ringing three times for her shift, first to let employees know that if they weren’t already awake, they needed to get out of bed; second, if they weren’t on their way, they needed to “put a wiggle” in it.
+The third bell signaled the start of the shift.

 Fire Chief Tim Jencks indicated this building contained more than 50,000 panes of glass and countless bricks.
 The Ponemah Mill bricks were sourced from Dayville, Connecticut, a town near Danielson in the northeast corner of the state.
 They were transported via railroad the twenty miles to Taftville during the initial period of construction from 1867-71.

-Our group was now standing in the courtyard behind Ponemah Building #1, the main building.
-The current owner of Ponemah, a successful converter of old mills to new condos is in the process of renovating the structures on this site.
+Our group was now standing in the courtyard behind Ponemah Building #1, the Main Building.
+The current owner of Ponemah, a successful converter of old mills is in the process of renovating the structures on this site.
 Fire Chief Jencks noted that virtually every reconstruction aspect must pass through the historical commission.

 On the left side of this photo you can see the five floors.
 The weaving looms were housed on the fourth and fifth floors of the building.
 (The fifth floor has dormer windows.)
 Note the original fire escapes (ladders removed) and the tower extension that contained the restrooms.